Bat Removal Pebble Creek

 Is guano harmful?

 Yes.
 Yes.
 If left untreated, histoplasmosis can lead to death from breathing in the dust made up of dried bat feces.
-Removing them by yourself is not recommended as you may contract the disease.
+It is not advised to remove them yourself as you could contract the disease.

-Is it safe to remove bats myself?
+Is it safe for me to remove bats?

-It’s not worth the risk to try and remove them on your own as the health risks are too great.
-Also, one must remember that one does need permits for handling these animals for any kind of relocation.
+The health risks associated with trying to remove them yourself are too high.
+You must also remember that permits are required to handle these animals in any type of relocation.
 We highly recommend having a professional handle the job instead of attempting it yourself as the time taken is way less than medical expenses and other costs that come with contracting these diseases from bats.

 Other Services in Pebble Creek